Skip to main content

 Accessibility.

-Good design benefits everyone.
+Accessibility benefits everyone.

-Accessibility often gets framed as something we do for people who struggle.
+It often gets framed as something we do for people who struggle.
 That misses the point.

 Screen readers, originally designed for people with visual impairments, are now used daily by people with no vision problems at all.
 Kerb ramps built for wheelchairs are used just as much by bikes, scooters, and parents with prams.
 Subtitles created for people with hearing loss are now standard on social media and watched-on-the-move video.